cardsoverlan/cah-packs/README.md

-# CAH for LAH

-The original Cards Against Humanity packs, converted to pack files for the CAH clone _Cards Over LAN_.
+This repository provides the original Cards Against Humanity packs as pack files for the CAH clone _Cards Over LAN_.

 To use, just drop the .json files in your `packs` folder before starting your server.